 KANSAS CITY, Mo. — The Kansas City Chiefs designated linebacker Justin March-Lillard to return from injured reserve, a move which also spells the end of the season for running back Jamaal Charles.

-The move allows March-Lillard to rejoin the team for practice for up to weeks before activated to the 53-man roster.
+The move allows March-Lillard to rejoin the team for practice for up to three weeks before activated to the 53-man roster.
 The linebacker’s return adds much-needed depth to the Kansas City linebacker corps following the season-ending Achilles injury against Oakland Dec.
 8.

 March-Lillard sustained a broken bone in his hand during the team’s week six win at Oakland on Oct.
 16.